 In fact, any soldier with a misdemeanor domestic violence charge on their record will become non-deployable, denied leadership positions for roles requiring access to weapons or ammunition, not permitted to attend service schools that require weapons training and ineligible for re-enlistment.
-In essence, while your military career will not end immediately, it will still be over in effect.
+In essence, while your military career will not always end immediately, it will still be over in effect.

 It is important to remember that even if your partner understands these consequences and refuses to press charges against you, the DA will almost always press charges in domestic violence cases regardless of how the victim wishes to proceed.
-That is why it is so important to contact a San Diego domestic violence defense lawyer as soon as possible if you have been accused of abuse against your spouse or partner.
+That is why it is so important to contact a domestic violence defense lawyer as soon as possible if you have been accused of abuse against your spouse or partner.

 On the upside, because a misdemeanor conviction will not result in a dishonorable discharge, you will still be eligible for your pension and other VA benefits you earned by having served in the military.
-As a result, it is still always better to face misdemeanor charges rather than felony charges aside from the obvious benefit of a shorter sentence.
-In many cases, you may not be able to avoid charges altogether, but your San Diego domestic violence lawyer may be able to have the charges reduced to a misdemeanor so you can retain your VA benefits and serve out the rest of your enlistment period.
+As a result, it is still always better to face misdemeanor charges rather than felony domestic violence charges aside from the obvious benefit of a shorter sentence.
+In many cases, you may not be able to avoid charges altogether, but your lawyer may be able to have the charges reduced to a misdemeanor so you can retain your VA benefits and serve out the rest of your enlistment period.

 Creative Commons Image by USASOC News Service